Skip to main content

 Associate Professor of Instruction

-Angie Beasley is an Associate Professor of Instruction in the Computer Science department at The University of Texas at Austin, where she teaches both introductory programming and machine learning.
-She is passionate about getting others interested in and excited about computer science and enjoys demystifying complex topics like machine learning, while discussing the social impacts, both good and bad, of the increasing use of this technology.
-Angie is a President's Associates Teaching Excellence Award recipient, a College of Natural Sciences Teaching Excellence Award recipient, and a member of the Provost's Teaching Fellows.
-Prior to teaching, Angie worked for 15 years as a software engineer on projects for the US Navy, including submarine and surface ship sonar systems, periscope systems, unmanned underwater vehicles, radar systems, and radio and satellite communication systems.
-Angie received her MS in Computer Science with a concentration in machine learning from The George Washington University and her BS in Computer Science from The University of Texas at Austin.
+Angie Beasley teaches introductory programming and machine learning, passionate about engaging others in computer science and explaining complex topics like machine learning, including its social impacts.
+She has received several teaching awards and is a member of the Provost's Teaching Fellows.
+Before teaching, Angie spent 15 years as a software engineer for the US Navy, working on sonar, periscope, underwater vehicles, radar, and communication systems.
+She holds an MS in Computer Science from George Washington University and a BS from the University of Texas at Austin.

 Research